peterhj/cacti/README.md

   paths at which CUDA is installed.
   If this variable was not specified, the default value is `/usr/local/cuda`.
+- `CACTI_VMEM_SOFT_LIMIT`: Set this to either a specific size (bytes/KB/MB/GB/etc.) or a decimal fraction.
+  Then, the GPU subsystem will pretend as if that were the physical limit of GPU VRAM, and make garbage-collection/OOM decisions accordingly.
 - `CACTI_VERBOSE`: Setting this will increase the verbosity of the stdout logging.